MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/customer-and-cloud-partner-ebcm-responsibilities.md

 ![balance of customer and Microsoft responsibilities](\media\ebcm\Responsibilities.png)

 ## Your environment - service continuity
-When thinking about your continuity plan, be mindful of events which may impact your organization and the overall ability to communicate.
-At a high level there are three factors that could impact your business:
+When thinking about your continuity plan, be mindful of events which may impact your organization and it's overall ability to communicate.
+At a high level there are three factors that could impact your business.

 ### People
-Consider events that would cause impact to your workforce.
-This is often overlooked, due to the unlikely nature of a broad-scale impact.
-For example, if a pandemic or epidemic caused a percentage of the workforce to be offline, would your business continue to operate?
+Consider events that would cause impact to your workforce like a natural disaster or a pandemic.
+This is often overlooked, due to the unlikely nature of a broad-scale impact if your workforce is widely distributed.
+But, if a large percentage of the workforce were offline, would your business continue to operate?
+How do you mitigate that?

 ### Location
-Many organizations implement connectivity restrictions to resources, requiring employees to be in specific locations for connecting to enterprise systems and collaboration services.
+Many organizations require employees to be in specific physical or network locations in order to connect to enterprise systems, and cloud services.
-M365 publishes network connectivity principles that guide enterprises through best practices for accessing cloud resources.
+Microsoft publishes [network connectivity principles](https://docs.microsoft.com/en-us/office365/enterprise/office-365-network-connectivity-principles) that guide enterprises through best practices for setting up network connectivity to cloud resources.
 Examples of optimization include implementation of split tunnel VPNs to allow connections directly from a user’s network rather than over a VPN tunnel.
 While these connectivity principles are important for maintaining low-latency connections, service resiliency requires alternative methods of connecting to corporate resources or general collaboration.

 ### Systems
 Many collaboration solutions are interconnected to organizational systems.
 A simple example is the company wide area network (WAN).
 When those systems are not available, how would your organization respond?